Edward VIII: Second World War

+While Edward was governor, Sir Harry Oakes, a wealthy entrepreneur who was the richest man in the Bahamas and possibly the British Empire and a friend of his, was violently murdered on 8 July 1943.
+Instead of using the usual Bahamian or British procedures, Edward brought in two American detectives from Miami whom he knew personally to handle the investigation.
+Within 36 hours, Oakes's son-in-law, Alfred de Marigny, was charged with the murder after a single fingerprint was reported at the scene.
+The preliminary investigation was described as "botched", and the fingerprint was found to have been planted.
+Edward absented himself from the island for the period of de Marigny's trial.
+De Marigny was eventually acquitted, and the case was closed.

 Many historians have suggested that Hitler was prepared to reinstate Edward as king in the hope of establishing a fascist puppet government in Britain after Operation Sea Lion.
-It is widely believed that the Duke and Duchess sympathised with fascism before and during the Second World War, and were moved to the Bahamas to minimise their opportunities to act on those feelings.
+It is widely believed that Edward and Wallis sympathised with fascism before and during the Second World War, and were moved to the Bahamas to minimise their opportunities to act on those feelings.
 In 1940 he said: "In the past 10 years Germany has totally reorganised the order of its society ...
 Countries which were unwilling to accept such a reorganisation of society and its concomitant sacrifices should direct their policies accordingly."
-During the occupation of France, the Duke asked the German Wehrmacht forces to place guards at his Paris and Riviera homes; they did so.
+During the occupation of France, Edward asked the German Wehrmacht forces to place guards at his Paris and Riviera homes; they did so.
 In December 1940, Edward gave Fulton Oursler of Liberty magazine an interview at Government House in Nassau.
 Oursler conveyed its content to President Franklin D. Roosevelt in a private meeting at the White House on 23 December 1940.
-The interview was published on 22 March 1941 and in it Edward was reported to have said that "Hitler was the right and logical leader of the German people" and that the time was coming for President Roosevelt to mediate a peace settlement.
+The interview was published on 22 March 1941, and in it Edward was reported to have said that "Hitler was the right and logical leader of the German people" and that the time was coming for President Roosevelt to mediate a peace settlement.
 Edward protested that he had been misquoted and misinterpreted.

-The Allies became sufficiently disturbed by German plots revolving around Edward that President Roosevelt ordered covert surveillance of the Duke and Duchess when they visited Palm Beach, Florida, in April 1941.
+The Allies became sufficiently disturbed by German plots revolving around Edward that President Roosevelt ordered covert surveillance of him and Wallis when they visited Palm Beach, Florida, in April 1941.
 Duke Carl Alexander of Württemberg (then a monk in an American monastery) had told the Federal Bureau of Investigation that Wallis had slept with the German ambassador in London, Joachim von Ribbentrop, in 1936; had remained in constant contact with him; and had continued to leak secrets.